te7mina1/Security-Blue-Team-Network-Analysis-with-Wireshark-SBT-PCAP1/README.md

 - and IP addresses of hosts

 ## Conclusion
-After completing this exercise, I was able to file packets from the "display filter" in Wireshark to find specific results based on the activities given to me.
+After completing this exercise, I was able to filter packets from the "display filter" in Wireshark to find specific results based on the activities given to me.
 I finally learnt to capture and monitor network traffic during the course.
 These skills are essential in performing network forensics investigation and analysis in the SOC role.